List of Talyllyn Railway rolling stock: Liveries

-In addition to this, Midlander spent much of its time painted dark green; this has now been changed to matt black to present the locomotive in the guise of Rusty the Narrow Gauge Diesel from The Railway Series.
+In addition to this, No.5 Midlander spent much of its time painted dark green; this has now been changed to black with sliver and purple lining to allow for the locomotive to run in the guise of Rusty the Narrow Gauge Diesel from The Railway Series on Thomas themed events.

+No.11 is in deep bronze green with BR lining and wasp stripes on the ends.

+No.12 is in Indian Red with wasp stripes on the ends.

-The vintage rolling stock and the carriages built for the line after preservation are cherry red, lined with deep bronze green.
+The coaches built for the line after preservation are alpha red and Talyllyn Brown, lined with deep bronze green.
+Coaches 1, 2, and 3 are in cherry red and Talyllyn Brown, with blue and deep bronze green lining.
+Coach 4 and Van 5 are in alpha red and Talyllyn Brown with deep bronze green lining.
 Additionally, the railway has preserved rolling stock from other railways.
 These retain their original liveries.

 The Corris coach (Talyllyn No. 17) and brake van (Talyllyn No. 6) are brown lined with gold leaf and the two Glyn Valley Tramway coaches (Talyllyn Nos.
-14 and 15) are green lined with white.
+14 and 15) are green and cream.